apricote/hcloud-csi-driver/examples/kubernetes/pod-single-existing-volume/README.md

 ```
 kubectl get pvc task-pv-claim
 NAME          STATUS    VOLUME           CAPACITY   ACCESS MODES   STORAGECLASS       AGE
-csi-pod-pvc   Bound     volume-nyc1-01   5Gi        RWO            do-block-storage   5s
+csi-pod-pvc   Bound     volume-nbg1-01   10Gi        RWO            hcloud-volumes   5s
 ```

-As you see, the output shows that the PVC is bound to our PersistentVolume, `volume-nyc1-01`.
+As you see, the output shows that the PVC is bound to our PersistentVolume, `volume-nbg1-01`.

 Finally, define your pod that refers to this PVC: